number571/hidden-lake/README.md

 ## Build and run

 Launching an anonymous network is primarily the launch of an anonymizing HLS service.
 There are two ways to run HLS: through `source code`, and through the `release version`.
-It is recommended to run applications with the available release version, [tag](https://github.com/number571/hidden-lake/tags).

 ### 1. Running from source code